LouisAlbanZiko/hermes/README.md

 # HTTP Server

-An http server written in zig for serving static files and simple templates.
+An HTTP server written in Zig for serving static files and simple templates as well as basic custom functionality using `handlers`.
+All files (static files, templates) are embedded into the executable at compile time.

 ### How it works
 Everything under the `www` is either embedded or compiled into the executable.